mrac/ui-components-css/DEFINITION.md

 * data-processing  *(it's usually not a job of UI and may be decoupled)*
 * data-flow  *(it's application-level logic)*

-Just like responsibility of component's JavaScript implementation should be limited, in a similar way CSS-part of responsibility should also be limited: [CSS-responsibility](CSS-RESPONSIBILITY.md)
+Just like responsibility of component's JavaScript implementation should be limited, in a similar way CSS-part of responsibility should also be limited (see: [CSS-responsibility](CSS-RESPONSIBILITY.md)).

 ## API